Nino-gb/Stock-analysis/README.md

- Stock Analysis Challenge
+# Stocks Analysis Challenge

 ## Overview of Project

 Steve's first client want to invest all their money in a green energy stocks called DAQO.
-Before they make any investment Steve want to analyze a handful of green energy stock data in addition to DAQO stocks, and  compare current financial statement to others stocks to give the investors a sense of whether DAQO is growing, stable, or deteriorating.
-In order to analyze the stocks data he need to know how often the stock is been traded.
-This analysis included stocks name, total daily volume and the year return during 2017 and 2018.
+Before they make any investment Steve want to analyze a handful of green energy stock data in addition to DAQO stocks, and  compare current financial statement to others stocks to give the investors a sense of whether DAQO stocks are growing, stable, or deteriorating.
+Before Steve make a recommendation, he need to know how often the stock is been traded.
 To perform this analysis we used Vision Basics for Application (VBA), a programing language that interacts directly with excel.
-Although the codes created in VBA work well it may not work well with a thousands of stock data and may take a long time to execute.
+This analysis included the stocks name, total daily volume and the return during 2017 and 2018.
+Although the codes created in VBA work well it may not work well with a thousands of stock data and it may take a long time to execute.

 ### Purpose